The world's largest website

 When welding thin

-through" is always a primary issue especially when those welds are butt - fillet welds or welds on tubes or applications with poor weld heat distribution.
+through" is often a concern, especially when the welds are butt - fillet welds, or the welds are on on tubes or applications with poor weld heat distribution.

-with 10% CO2 for carbon steels and a gas mix I developed,
+with 10% CO2 for carbon steels.
+For stainless welds use a gas mix I developed,

-argon - 2% CO2 for stainless gauge parts.
+argon - 2% CO2 .
 For extensive MIG

 gas information without sales bias, visit my MIG welding gas